suolapeikko/suolapeikko.github.io/md/notarize.md

 ## Sign the package

-You can check your available identities by running this:
+You can check your available identities by running the following command:

 `security find-identity -p basic -v`